rhysmoggs/ms1-bakes-by-noemie/README.md

 <img src="assets/readme-images/messageus.png">

-- As with the Newsletter feature, the user will be met with the same Code Institute webpage informing them that the data was inputed succesfully.
+- As with the Newsletter feature, the user will be met with the same Code Institute webpage informing them that the data was input successfully.

 <img src="assets/readme-images/ci-form2.png">

 #### Google Maps

+- [Google Maps](https://www.google.com/maps) was used to provide an interactive map on the Contact Us page.
+It was embedded as an iframe and then styled further.

 ## Technologies Used